simaosantos01/simaosantos01/README.md

 Click [here](https://github.com/simaosantos01/thread-synchronization-project) to access the project!

 ### :black_medium_square: Data Structures Project
-Project developed within the scope of the Data Structures course unit, and consisted on the development of a Java API that could handle the managment of a merchant delivery company, mainly using graph theory to solve the problems associated when elaborating, the best performing distribution routes, for each worker.
+Project developed within the scope of the Data Structures course unit, and consisted on the development of a Java API that could handle the management of a merchant delivery company, mainly using graph theory to solve the problems associated when elaborating, the best performing distribution routes, for each worker.

 Click [here](https://github.com/simaosantos01/data-structures-project) to access the project!